biocypher/biochatter-paper/manuscript.md

 To account for the requirements of biomedical research workflows, we take particular care to guarantee robustness and objective evaluation of LLM behaviour and their performance in interaction with other parts of the framework.
 We achieve this goal by implementing a living benchmarking framework that allows the automated evaluation of LLMs, prompts, and other components ([https://biochatter.org/benchmark/](https://biochatter.org/benchmark/)).
-Even the most recent and biomedicine-specific benchmarking efforts are small-scale manual approaches that do not consider the full matrix of possible combinations of components, and many benchmarks are performed by accessing web interfaces of LLMs, which obfuscates important parameters, such as model version and temperature [@biollmbench].
+Even the most recent and biomedicine-specific benchmarking efforts are small-scale manual approaches that do not consider the full matrix of possible combinations of components, and many benchmarks are performed by accessing web interfaces of LLMs, which obfuscates important parameters such as model version and temperature [@biollmbench].
 As such, a framework is a necessary step towards the objective and reproducible evaluation of LLMs, and its results are a great starting point for delving deeper into the reasons why some models perform differently than expected.
 We prevent data leakage from the benchmark datasets into the training data of new models by encryption, which is essential for the sustainability of the benchmark as new models are released.
 The living benchmark will be updated with new questions and tasks as they arise in the community.

 We facilitate access to LLMs by allowing the use of both proprietary and open-source models, and we provide a flexible deployment framework for the latter.
-Proprietary models are currently the most economical solution for accessing state-of-the-art models, and as such primarily suited for users just starting out or lacking the resources to deploy their own models.
+Proprietary models are currently the most economical solution for accessing state-of-the-art models and, as such, they are suitable for users just starting out or lacking the resources to deploy their own models.
 In contrast, open-source models are quickly catching up in terms of performance [@biollmbench], and they are essential for the sustainability of the field [@doi:10.1038/d41586-024-00029-4].
 We allow self-hosting of open-source models on any scale, from dedicated hardware with GPUs, to local deployment on end-user laptops, to browser-based deployment using web technology.